n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 6. `MATRA_POS_BOTTOM` = `POS_AFTER_SUB` = Below-base matras are
    positioned after subjoined (i.e., below-base) consonant forms.

+These characteristics determine how the shaping engine must reorder certain glyphs, how base consonants are determined, and how "Reph" should be encoded within a run of text.

 ### (1) Identifying syllables and other clusters ###